Team building and management

 Incorporate Reflection and Practical Application Elements

 A good dynamic does not end when the game or activity is over.
-It requires a space for analysis so the team can identify learnings and connect them to their daily work.
+It requires a space for analysis so that the team can identify learnings and connect them to their daily work.
 This step transforms a one-time experience into lasting change.

 The Role of Facilitation: The Hidden Key to Success